-The Yacoubian Building in Cairo is still an eye-catching construction.
-Built in 1934 and named after the leader of the Armenian community, it was long regarded as the last word in comfort and elegance.
-Loosely based on a highly popular novel by Egyptian writer Alaa Al Aswani, this film portrays episodes in the lives of the people who live here.
+The Yacoubian Building in Cairo, built in 1934 and named after the leader of the Armenian community, was long regarded as the last word in comfort and elegance.
+Based on a highly popular novel by Egyptian writer Alaa Al Aswani, this film portrays episodes in the lives of the people who live here.

 The most daring and confronting Egyptian film I have seen (apart from 1971's Adrift on the Nile).
 To see homosexuality depicted (somewhat) sympathetically in a film starring some of Egypt's most famous stars was a revelation.
 This film, and the book it was based on, were hugely successful in Egypt.
 I am quite amazed that neither were banned - perhaps a glimmer of hope that society there is opening up a little?